mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/app-dev-kit/content/baseline-styles.md

 --hsi-adk-font-line-height-5: 2;
 ```

+#### Overriding theme variables

+You can override the theme variables by specifying new values for them anywhere in your
+application's stylesheets.

-For example, to specify different fonts, you could do the following:
+For example, to specify different fonts for the entire application, you could do the following:

 ```scss
 @use '@hsi/app-dev-kit' as hsi-adk;